smizell/hyperdescribe/hyperdescribe-draft-0.1.0.md

 * `responseTypes` is an Array of media types available to be sent as the response.
 It is OPTIONAL.
 * `requestTypes` is an Array of media types the server will accept in the request.
 It is OPTIONAL.
 * `fields` is an Array of Field Objects.
 It is OPTIONAL.
+* `bodyTemplate` is a URI template to be used in the request body.
+It is OPTIONAL.
 * `label` is a String for an OPTIONAL, human-readable name of the property.
 It is OPTIONAL.
 * `renderAs` is a String conveying what the link response should be rendered as.
 It is OPTIONAL.